BoshyWashy/BBRL-Lobbies/README.md

 - Specific tracks to be raced on listed in config with a set amount of laps and pits
 - Coordinates in config for where the voting area is
 - 8 minute maximum timer for each quickrace
-- Smooth race end system (May have bugs)